brpo01/Project-Documentation/Project-14.md

 ### Step 1.2: Add two more roles to your Ansible playbook

-- Sonarqube: Sonarqube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities (source: https://en.wikipedia.org/wiki/SonarQube)
+- Sonarqube: Sonarqube is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities.

 - Artifactory: JFrog Artifactory is a universal DevOps solution providing end-to-end automation and management of binaries and artifacts through the application delivery process that improves productivity across your development ecosystem. (source: https://www.jfrog.com/confluence/display/JFROG/JFrog+Artifactory)